sparkflows/sparkflows-docs/docs/configuration/database/aurora-mysql-db.rst

-Aurora Mysql Database
+Aurora MySQL Database
 ==============

-Fire can easily be setup up to run with MySQL
+Fire can easily be setup up to run with Aurora MySQL

-More details of the MySQL database can be found here : https://www.mysql.com/
+More details of the Aurora MySQL database can be found here : https://aws.amazon.com/rds/aurora/

-Install MySQL
+Create Aurora MySQL database on AWS
 -------------

-* Install MySQL on a machine.
+* Login to AWS.
-* It might be easier to install it on the same machine you are installing Fire on.
+* Create Aurora MySQL Database wwhich is accessable from machine where Fire is running.

-Create the DB for Fire in MySQL
+Create the DB for Fire in Aurora MySQL
 -------------------------------

-* Create the database for Fire in MySQL
+* Create the database for Fire in Aurora MySQL
 * Let us call it ``firedb``::

     create database firedb;